N. Carolina officer shot, wounded; 2 suspects in custody

-Police in North Carolina say a Raleigh police officer has been shot several times while trying to take a suspect into custody.
+Police in North Carolina say an officer was shot several times while trying to take a suspect into custody.

-Raleigh police say the male officer was wounded Wednesday night, hospitalized and underwent surgery.
-His condition is unclear.
-News outlets report police say two suspects in the shooting have been taken into custody.
-Authorities didn't immediately release the identities of those involved.
+Raleigh Police say the male officer was wounded Wednesday night and hospitalized.
+Police Chief Cassandra Deck-Brown said Thursday morning the officer was out of surgery but didn't elaborate on his condition.

-One suspect was taken into custody Wednesday night, while the other caught hours later after a manhunt that shut down a nearby highway and neighborhood.
+One suspect was arrested Wednesday night, while the other was caught hours later after a manhunt that shut down a nearby highway and neighborhood.

+A police news release said Cedric Jamal Kearney, 24, faces charges including attempted murder and assault on a law enforcement officer with a firearm.
+A second suspect, Antonio Dequan Fletcher, 21, was charged with possessing a stolen firearm.
+It wasn't clear if they had attorneys; phone listings for them couldn't be found in an online search.

 Digital Access For Only $0.99